Ball in the Vienna City Hall, elegant young ladies

 What role does the carnival play?

-Undoubtedly, the dance events also took place in Buenos Aires during the carnival season.
-An advertisement for the ball in the opera from 1877 shows the dates “January 20th and 21st”.
+There is no doubt that the dance events also took place in Buenos Aires during the carnival season.
+An 1877 advert for the Ball at the Opera has the dates '20. and January 21”.

 A poster from the XNUMXs announced six big balls (“XNUMX grandes bailes”) that took place during Carnival in the Teatro Colón in Rosario de Santa Fe.
 Among other things, the Tango orchestras Firpo and Canaro were announced.
 This shows that big ball nights were organized not only in the Argentine capital, but also in other cities in the country.